Information for New Parents

 To congratulate you on the birth of your child, the Pennsylvania Department of Health is pleased to present you with your child's birth certificate.
 This is your child's first official identification, so please keep it in a safe location.
 Your child will use this birth certificate for future milestones, like registering for school, applying for a driver's license, getting a passport and verifying their U.S. citizenship for their first job.

 If you need additional copies of your child's birth certificate, please visit Ordering a Birth Certificate page.

 Please review your child's birth certificate to make sure everything is accurate and spelled correctly.
 If your child's birth certificate contains an error, it is easiest to correct the error prior to your child's first birthday.
 The following information provides direction on how to correct errors on your child's birth certificate.

 Correcting Typographical Errors and Adding Missing Information

 The information listed on your child's birth certificate is based on the Report of Live Birth submitted to the Pennsylvania Department of Health.
-If you delivered your baby in a licensed Pennsylvania birth facility, you likely were provided with a birth mother's worksheet which is used to collect information to be included on the Report of Live Birth.
-The birthing facility then entered information from the birth mother's worksheet into an electronic Report of Live Birth which is submitted directly to us.
+If you delivered your baby in a licensed Pennsylvania birth facility, you likely were provided with a Birthing Parent's Worksheet which is used to collect information to be included on the Report of Live Birth.
+The birthing facility then entered information from the Birthing Parent's Worksheet into an electronic Report of Live Birth which is submitted directly to us.
 While most Reports of Live Birth are submitted with 100% accuracy, sometimes typographical errors do occur.

 To correct this type of error, complete the Request to Modify an Infant’s Birth Record.
 Do not use this form to add a parent to a child's birth record.